LucasONobrega/COS836_AplicacoesDeLLM/README.md

-# COS836 - Aplicações de LLM
+# Handling Large Contexts in Large Language Models: Strategies Beyond Model Limits

 This repository contains all the files used in the course Aplicações de LLM (COS836) of the Programa de Engenharia de Sistemas e Computação (COPPE/PESC) at Universidade Federal do Rio de Janeiro (UFRJ).

-## Handling Large Contexts in Large Language Models: Strategies Beyond Model Limits

 **Abstract**